About

 Turtles and cactus can cause controversy, for while some people consider them beneficial, others think they delay everything in the house.

-Since the Middle Ages in Western culture pentagrams have had a reputation as talismans to attract money, , etc; and to protect against envy, misfortune, and other disgraces.
-Other symbols, such as squares, angelic signatures and qabalistic signs have been employed to a variety of ends, both benign and malicious.
+Since the Middle Ages in Western culture pentagrams have had a reputation as talismans to attract money, love, etc; and to protect against envy, misfortune, and other disgraces.
+Other symbols, such as magic squares, angelic signatures and qabalistic signs have been employed to a variety of ends, both benign and malicious.

 The Jewish tradition is quite fascinating; examples of Solomon era talismans exist in many museums.
 Due to proscription of idols, Jewish talismans emphasize text and names- the shape, material or color of an talisman makes no difference.